jaanga/gestification/gestification-introduction.md

 </tr>
 </table>

-You have a [Leap Motion](http://leapmotion.com) device.
+Do you have a [Leap Motion](http://leapmotion.com) device?

-You're looking for cool apps with lots of JavaScript source code.
+Are you looking for cool Leap-enabled apps with lots of JavaScript source code?

 <b style="color:red" title="Yay!
 Yippee!
 Hooray!"><i>&iexcl;&iexcl;&iexcl;Bingo!!!</i></b>